Coping with stress during the Coronavirus

 What can you do to support yourself?

 We all need to look for ways to get all of the information we need, while also entertaining ourselves, feeding ourselves, and trying to balance “normal” life as best as we can from indoors.
-So, what are some ways to do all that?
+So, what are some tips for dealing with anxiety and diabetes?

 - Taking care of your body.
 Stick to the things that are important to you and good for your body.
 Sleep well, eat well, and try to maintain a level of activity, even indoors.
+If you were active before, try and it keep it up even if you have to change your routine.
+If being active is new to you, try it out.
+It might help you relieve some stress you are feeling!
+Try it!
 It’s doable! 🙂

 - Do not panic over the news and social media.
 If you find yourself stressing over the news, take a break for a day and put yourself first!